 Loo roll holders

-Glass fronted kitchen cupboards
+Glass-fronted kitchen cupboards

 These can really help for obvious reasons- much less rootling around in the back of dark cupboards!

 Just as important is a hob with easy to use knobs.
 Do your research and make sure you go and try out the knobs before you buy, they need to be easy to twist with clear markings.
-If you install an induction hob be sure to test out the saucepans first as they can be really heavy to lift.
+Also check the oven knobs too.